oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 # Installation in VirtualBox on Windows 10

-Last tested by **@jkoj25** on Windows 10 in January of 2020.
-Frontend and backend tests worked at that point.
+Last tested by **@aks681** on Windows 10 in July of 2020.
+E2e, frontend and backend tests worked at that point.

 _For this method, a machine with at least 8 GB RAM (prefereably 16 GB) and at least a dual core processor (preferably quad core) is recommended._

 With VirtualBox, we run an Ubuntu 18.04 VM, with some minor changes to the VM config.
 With this installation, the terminal and editor for the codebase will be in VM, while the development site itself can be accessed on the Windows host.
 This is done so that at least some memory usage can be reduced on VM for better performance.

-##  Set up VM in VirtualBox (any VM manager is fine, but the instructions here are specific to VirtualBox)
+##  Set up Ubuntu VM in VirtualBox (any VM manager is fine, but the instructions here are specific to VirtualBox)

 1. Install VirtualBox from [here](https://www.virtualbox.org/wiki/Downloads).
 2. Open VirtualBox and click New.